robocorp/robocorp/logging/README.md

 # Logging for python based Robocorp projects

-A logging which focused on RPA projects for Robocorp robots.
+Logging focused on RPA projects for Robocorp robots.

 > Note: The current version is still pre-alpha and the [format specified](/docs/format.md) may still change.